-Today, we are reminded once again to be renewed, to be transformed.
-Jesus took with him Three of his apostles; Peter, James and John and led them up the mountain where he was transformed or transfigured in their presence.
-They saw his glory, the glory of God and wished to remain in his presence.
-Moses and Elijah appeared and were talking with Jesus, and Peter said, Rabbi, it is wonderful for us to be here; so, let us make three tents, one for you, one for Moses and one for Elijah (Mk.9:5).
+We are reminded once again today to be renewed, to be transformed.
+Jesus took three of his apostles, Peter, James, and John, and led them up the mountain where he was transformed or transfigured in their presence.
+They saw his glory, the glory of God, and wished to remain in his presence.
+Moses and Elijah appeared and were talking with Jesus, and Peter said, Rabbi, it is wonderful for us to be here; so, let us make three tents, one for you, one for Moses, and one for Elijah (Mk.9:5).
 They wished to remain in the glory of God; no wonder the Psalmist says that a day in the house of God is better than a thousand elsewhere (Psalm 84:10).

 The transfiguration of Jesus Christ is a call or an invitation to our own transformation, and this transformation needs faith.
-Jesus asked did I not tell you that if you would believe you would see the glory of God?
+Jesus asked, did I not tell you that if you would believe, you would see the glory of God?
 (Jn.
 11:40).
-It is that believe Abraham had that made him ready to sacrifice his only Son when God asked him to, and because he believed he saw the glory of God.
+It is that belief Abraham had that made him ready to sacrifice his only Son when God asked him to, and because he believed he saw the glory of God.

 Abraham was not with the three apostles on the mountaintop when Jesus was transfigured, yet he saw the glory of God because he believed.
-The glory of God is not seen only on the physical mountaintop, it can be seen anytime and anywhere by faith; this mountaintop can be brought to your living room by faith.
-The glory of God is the fullness of his beauty, the fullness of his power, the fullness of his presence, his riches and everything that he is.
+The glory of God is not seen only on the physical mountaintop; it can be seen anytime and anywhere by faith; this mountaintop can be brought to your living room by faith.
+God’s glory is the fullness of his beauty, the fullness of his power, the fullness of his presence, his riches, and everything he is.
 Because Abraham believed, he saw the glory of God manifested in his blessing.
-God said to him, I will indeed bless you, and I will multiply your descendants as the stars of heaven and as the sand which is on the seashore.
+God said to him, I will indeed bless you, and I will multiply your descendants as the stars of heaven and as the sand on the seashore.
 And your descendant shall possess the gate of their enemies, and by your descendants shall all the nations of the earth bless themselves, because you have obeyed my voice.
 (Gen.22:17-18).
 This blessing was possible because Abraham believed.

-Martin Luther King Jr. was not there when Jesus was transfigured, but on the 3rd of April, 1968, he delivered a speech that happened to be his last and he titled it, “I’ve been to the mountaintop.”
+Martin Luther King Jr. was not there when Jesus was transfigured, but on the 3rd of April, 1968, he delivered a speech that happened to be his last, and he titled it, “I’ve been to the mountaintop.”
 He said, like anybody, I would like to live – a long life; longevity has its place.
 But I am not concerned about that now.
-I just want to do God’s will.
+I want to do God’s will.
 And He’s allowed me to go up to the mountain.
 And I have looked over.
 And I’ve seen the Promised Land.
 I may not get there with you.
-But I want you to know tonight, that we, as a people, will get to the Promised Land.
-So, I’m happy, tonight.
+But I want you to know tonight that we, as a people, will get to the Promised Land.
+So, I’m happy tonight.
 I’m not worried about anything.
-I’m not fearing any man.
+[I do not fear] any man.
 Mine eyes have seen the glory of the coming of the Lord.
-Like Abraham, Martin Luther was not there with the apostles, but by faith they both had the mountaintop experience.
-The mountaintop is where we are blessed, the mountaintop is where we look over to see the future with faith, the mountaintop is where we see the glory of God.
-The season of Lent is a great opportunity for us to be at the mountaintop to see, to experience and to look over.
+Like Abraham, Martin Luther was not there with the apostles, but they both had the mountaintop experience by faith.
+The mountaintop is where we are blessed; the mountaintop is where we look over to see the future with faith, the mountaintop is where we see the glory of God.
+The season of Lent is a great opportunity for us to be at the mountaintop to see, to experience, and to look over.
 We must look, not just over, but into our lives.
 We must look back and front.
 Where did I go wrong?
 Where am I going?
 Am I still on the right track?
-We must make amend especially this season of Lent and be transformed, and we must not come down the same.
+We must make amend especially this season of Lent, and be transformed, and we must not come down the same.

-Lenten season will be over, we all will surly come down from our own mountaintop experience, but the fruits of the season we must allow to remain with us.
+The lenten season will be over, we all will surely come down from our own mountaintop experience, but must let the fruits of the season remain with us.